 We determine the hairline height by measuring the vertical distance from between your eyes up to the center of the hairline.
 Hair density is calculated by dividing the number of follicular units (FU) per square centimeter on the scalp.
 (FU/cm2)

-Hairline Lowering Surgery is optimal for people seeking to feminize their facial features.
+Hairline Feminization is optimal for people seeking to feminize their facial features.
 The hairline is influential in gender expression and can lead to being misgendered or not.
 There are several factors that influence the appearance of your hairline.
 Some common factors are: